pterodactyl/documentation/project/terms.md

 **Egg**  — Each egg is usually used to store the configuration of a specific type of game, for example: Vanilla, Spigot or Bungeecord for Minecraft.

-**Docker Image**  — A Docker Image contains everything needed to run a containerized application. (e.g. Java for a Minecraft Server)

-**Yolks**  — Yolks is a collection of docker images that can be used with Pterodactyl's Egg system.
+**Yolks**  — A curated collection of core docker images that can be used with Pterodactyl's Egg system.